 Soft bristle brush and caustic cleaner

-If you’ve dealt with difficult cleaning issues before, you might be familiar with the term ‘caustic.’
+If you’ve had difficult cleaning issues before, you might be familiar with the term ‘caustic.’
 This term refers to substances capable of causing chemical burns or corrosion to organic tissue.
 This is what you need to remove the weathered patina from wooden furniture without affecting its colour.

-With that said, you must read the safety instructions before using this cleaning product.
+With that said, read the safety instructions before using this cleaning product.
 Testing the product on a small part of the furniture first is also advised to see how it will affect the wood and prevent unwanted results.
-As part of a complete restoration, it might be necessary to lightly sand the furniture, too.
+As part of a full restoration, it may be necessary to lightly sand the furniture, too.

-Sealing the wood with a suitable sealer is the step after this, as it will support the preservation of its natural colour.
-A bonus is that it will prevent mould and mildew, with some sealers protecting the furniture from stains developing when food, drink etc is around.
+Sealing the wood with a suitable sealer is the next step.
+It will support the preservation of its natural colour.
+A bonus is that it will prevent mould and mildew, with some sealers protecting the furniture from stains developing when food, drink, etc., is around.

-Varnish and non-recommended sealers are something to steer clear of.
+Avoid things like varnish and non-recommended sealers.
 These can cause damage to your wooden garden furniture, increasing the sanding and maintenance requirements long-term.

 Do not let water pool on the furniture either, as this can dampen the wood and cause further long-lasting (sometimes irreparable) damage.